cffls/matic-docs/docs/maintain/validate/run-validator.md

     sudo chown -R bor /var/lib/bor
     ```

-- Copy configurations in `node/bor/start.sh` to bor configuration file `/var/lib/bor/config.toml`.
+- Copy configurations in `node/bor/start.sh` to Bor configuration file `/var/lib/bor/config.toml`.
 Note that some
   flags are renamed in the new CLI, you can find the documentation for new CLI [here](https://github.com/maticnetwork/bor/tree/master/docs/cli) and sample configuration file in [launch repository](https://github.com/maticnetwork/launch).

-  You can use [this util script](https://github.com/maticnetwork/bor/blob/develop/scripts/getconfig.sh) to convert start.sh to a config.toml file on your host.
+  You can use [this util script](https://github.com/maticnetwork/bor/blob/develop/scripts/getconfig.sh) to convert `start.sh` to a `config.toml` file on your host.
 Example usage:

   ```shell
   $ git clone https://github.com/maticnetwork/bor.git